finos/cla-bot/README.md

 This project is very much a work-in-progress, so is not intended for production use just yet!
 However, as you can see from the roadmap below, it's not far off MVP.

-## Roadmap

-A bunch of things I'd like to do in order to make this an MVP.

-  - [x] Verify the users for each commit rather than the user that created the PR
-  - [x] Make the user whitelist configurable (it's hard-coded in `index.js` at the moment!)
-  - [x] Allow users to add a `.clabot` file to their repo to provide configuration (this could fix the above)
-  - [x] Automate deployment of the lambda
-  - [x] Make the mechanism for checking that a user has signed a CLA configurable, e.g. the lambda could invoke a HTTP endpoint to check if a user has a signed CLA
-  - [ ] Allow PRs to be re-checked after a user has signed a CLA (perhaps the bot could be 'pinged' via a comment?)
-  - [x] Turn this into a GitHub integration rather than a manually configured webhook
-  - [x] Allow insertion of usernames into custom message
-  - [x] Use the GitHub status API so that projects can add pre-merge checks for the CLA
-  - [ ] Create a super-awesome website that makes CLAs look fun and cool!
-  - [ ] Add semantic release
-  - [x] Define .clabot at Github org/user level

 ## Installing cla-bot

 *This documentation is not complete, but gives a good idea of where this project is heading*

-In order to use cla-bot, you need to enable the integration for your personal projects, or an organisation.
-Visit https://github.com/integration/cla-bot, click 'Install', and select the project that you want to enable cla-bot on.
+In order to use cla-bot, you need to enable the GitHub App for your personal projects, or an organisation.
+Visit https://github.com/apps/cla-bot, click 'Install', and select the project that you want to enable cla-bot on.
 Once enabled, cla-bot will be informed whenever a pull request is opened or updated on any of the selected repositories.

 When a pull request opened, cla-bot checks all the committers to ensure that they have a signed CLA.
 In order for cla-bot to perform this check you need to add a `.clabot` file to your repository.